Coverfish/Nationbuilder/README.md

 - Chunk-based rendering and texture loading depending on zoom level
 - Its own tiny engine with camera, caching, rendering, and map generation
 - Poor optimization by design for that *authentic indie dev suffering* vibe
-- Free to steal, fork, ruin, fix, commercialize, or turn into your own weird game<br>
-  (The rivers especially drive me insane)
+- Free to steal, fork, ruin, fix, commercialize, or turn into your own weird game (The rivers especially drive me insane)

 ---